burger

 3. Click on Manage under Advanced Settings:

-4. Edit the FPM Extensions field to make the desired addition:
+4. Edit the FPM Extensions field allowing the desired addition:

 Do not forget to save the changes at the bottom of the page.